semaphoreci/docs/caching-big-repositories_5bf03fb92c7d3a31944e139d.md

 ## What to expect from this optimization

-* Using the Semaphore Cache server instead of GitHub servers will improve stability.
+* Using the Semaphore Cache server instead of GitHub servers will improve the stability of the project.
-* Using the Semaphore Cache server instead of GitHub servers via `checkout` will reduce the total number of seconds all jobs in a pipeline combined spent, which will also reduce the price.
+* Using the Semaphore Cache server instead of GitHub servers via `checkout` will reduce the execution time of the jobs of the pipeline, which will also reduce the price.

 ## See Also